-- LS Fit as a goodness-of-fit vs. statistical errors - It is important to note that a small statistical error does not imply a good fit, nor does a good fit imply small statistical errors. - The curvature of the chi-square near its minimum is related to the statistical errors - The value of the chi-square minimum is the goodness-of-fit. - For horizontal line fit, move the data points (transform), keeping the errors on the points the same.
+- LS Fit as a goodness-of-fit vs. statistical error: - It is important to note that a small st fit, nor does a good fit imply small s - The curvature of the chi-square near statistical errors - The value of the chi-square minimur - For horizontal line fit, move the data errors on the points the same.